 Please refer to 2.1.3 Common Process for Setting Up Investment Funds and 2.2.3 Restrictions on Investors.
-Any ownership and other restrictions imposed on funds will depend upon the regulatory classification of the fund, rather than its structure.
+Any ownership and other restrictions imposed on funds will depend on the regulatory classification of the fund, rather than on its structure.

-The JFSC Certified Fund Code of Practice requires a Regulated Fund to:
+The JFSC Certified Funds Code of Practice requires Regulated Funds to:

-- conduct their business with integrity; - always act in the best interests of unitholders; - organise and control its affairs effectively for the proper performance of its activities and be able to demonstrate the existence of adequate risk management systems; - be transparent in its business arrangements with unitholders; - maintain, and be able to demonstrate the existence of, both adequate financial resources and adequate insurance; - deal with the JFSC and other authorities in Jersey in an open and co-operative manner; - not make statements that are misleading, false or deceptive; - at all times comply and be operated in accordance with any applicable JFSC Guide; and - comply, where relevant, with the applicable sections of the AIF Code.
+- conduct their business with integrity; - always act in the best interests of unit-holders; - organise and control their affairs effectively for the proper performance of their activities, and be able to demonstrate the existence of adequate risk-management systems; - be transparent in their business arrangements with unitholders; - maintain, and be able to demonstrate the existence of, both adequate financial resources and adequate insurance; - deal with the JFSC and other authorities in Jersey in an open and co-operative manner; - not make statements that are misleading, false or deceptive; - at all times comply and be operated in accordance with any applicable JFSC Guide; and - comply, where relevant, with the applicable sections of the AIF Code.

-The JFSC Guides set out details of matters which need to be notified to the JFSC or which require its prior consent; these include any change of fund service provider and any changes to the fund that are not in accordance with the applicable JFSC
+The JFSC Guides set out details of matters which need to be notified to the JFSC or which require its prior consent - these include any change of fund service provider and any changes to the fund that are not in accordance with the applicable JFSC Guide.

-Guide.
 The JFSC Guides relating to funds which target retail investors naturally contain more stringent structural and other restrictions than those aimed at sophisticated or expert investors, for investor protection reasons.

-In respect of Regulated Funds, the following must be provided to the JFSC:
+In respect of a Regulated Fund, the following must be provided to the JFSC: